open-telemetry/opentelemetry.io/content/en/docs/cpp/_index.md

 ---
-title: "C++"
+title: C++
 weight: 11
-description: >
-  A language-specific implementation of OpenTelemetry in C++.
+description: A language-specific implementation of OpenTelemetry in C++.
 ---

 This is the OpenTelemetry for C++ documentation.
 OpenTelemetry is an